Navigation

 Understanding how nutrition influences the brain, and how the brain, in turn, shapes eating behavior, is the focus of this course.
 Through this lens, food becomes more than fuel—it becomes a modifiable input into the brain’s regulatory systems, opening new pathways for insight, intervention, and change.

-NP 320 examines the neurobiological foundations of eating behavior through a deeply integrative, science-based lens, offering a comprehensive investigation into what, why, and how we eat.
+NP 320 examines the neurobiological foundations of eating behavior through a deeply integrative, science-based lens, offering a comprehensive investigation into what and why we eat.
 Moving beyond simple hunger-satiety models to examine how interconnected systems, such as reward processing, memory, interoception, stress reactivity, executive function, and gut-brain signaling, shape eating behavior at both conscious and unconscious levels.
 Learners develop a deep understanding of:

 • The Dual-System Model: Homeostatic vs. Hedonic Eating: Explore how two brain systems—one wired for survival, the other for pleasure—work together (and often in conflict) to regulate eating.
 Learn why modern environments overstimulate reward systems and override internal hunger signals.